 Some of these conversations may be challenging.
 But, as we work to build the strongest possible alliance to push-back against the failed policies of status-quo politicians at both the state and federal level, it’s critically important that we take time to hear each other and embrace our common ground.

-The Iowa Climate Justice Unity March provides a unique opportunity to bring these voices together through the dignified, disciplined commitment of marching, and through peaceful, non-confrontational forums each day that will build momentum for April 29 and forge new relationships essential to the work we must do going forward.
+The Climate Justice Unity March provides a unique opportunity to bring many voices together through the dignified, disciplined commitment of marching, and through non-confrontational forums and meals that will build momentum for April 29 and forge new relationships essential to the work we must do going forward.